Adolf Heusinger

-Adolf Bruno Heinrich Ernst Heusinger (4 August 1897 – 30 November 1982) was a German military officer whose career spanned the German Empire, the Weimar Republic, Nazi Germany and West Germany.
+Adolf Bruno Heinrich Ernst Heusinger (a.k.a.
+Adolf Horn while in Gehlen Org.; 4 August 1897 – 30 November 1982) was a German military officer whose career spanned the German Empire, the Weimar Republic, Nazi Germany, West Germany and NATO.

 He joined the German Army as a volunteer in 1915 and later became a professional soldier.
 He served as the Operations Chief within the general staff of the High Command of the German Army in the Wehrmacht from 1938 to 1944.
 He was then appointed acting Chief of the General Staff for two weeks in 1944 following Kurt Zeitzler's resignation.
+That year, despite his presence in the conference room where the bomb detonated, Heusinger was accused of involvement in the 20 July plot to assassinate Adolf Hitler, but was cleared by the People's Court.
 Heusinger was later appointed head of the military cartography office when the war ended.
-He later became a general for West Germany and served as head of the West German military from 1957 to 1961 as well as Chairman of the NATO Military Committee from 1961 to 1964.
+Despite his extensive knowledge and participation in war crimes, he later became a general for West Germany and served as head of the West German military from 1957 to 1961 as well as Chairman of the NATO Military Committee from 1961 to 1964.